ShirenY/StupidWebReader/README.md

 The code is really stupid.
 It's meanly written by ChatGPT, with some manually bug fixes from me.
 It's far from perfect, but works for me.
 PR is welcome, it's hard to make it more stupid.

+It saves your changes locally if you care.